komahanb/komahanb.github.io/_projects/computational-infrastructure.md

 author_profile: true
 ---

-In this summary of my research, I focus on the technical aspects and the underlying philosophy as much as possible.
-For a purely technical discussions, please read this [page]({{site.baseurl}}/publications).
+In this following summary of my research, I emphasize the technical aspects and the underlying philosophy as much as possible.
+For focused technical discussions, please review this [page]({{site.baseurl}}/publications).

 ---
 {::nomarkdown}